-Gregory the Terrible Eater is popularly used by teachers for preschool-6th grade as part of a unit on nutrition and healthy eating.
-These lesson helps are geared to a preschool or kindergarten age.
+Read Gregory the Terrible Eater as part of a unit on nutrition and healthy eating.
+These curriculum ideas are geared to preschool or kindergarten age.

 If you are presenting this lesson as part of a library story hour, making a craft is optional.
 This topic lends itself to lots of different preschool crafts.

 - Food on a plate.
 Provide pictures of food from supermarket circulars or old magazine photos, and have children glue them to a paper plate.
 If children are older than 4, you may want to let them cut the photos themselves using safety scissors.

 - Healthy foods/junk foods.
 Take this idea to a new level by giving children paper plates with a line drawn down the middle with a marker.
 Write healthy on one side and junk on the other side.
 Have pictures of junk foods like donuts, cookies, potato chips, and pictures of healthy foods, as above.
 Have kids glue their photos to the appropriate side of the plate.

 - Fruit and Vegetable prints.
 Use fresh vegetables, such as baby carrots, broccoli, or peppers cut in interesting ways, and an apple cut in half so that the core shows in a star shape.
 Dip the vegetables and fruits in tempera paints to make prints.

 - V is for Veggie, C is for Carrot, etc. If your preschool is more focused on learning the alphabet and reading readiness, provide children with pictures of food and show them how to write the appropriate letter of the alphabet that corresponds to the food.